-The academy's legal duties to make reasonable adjustments for students with Special Educational Needs and / or Disabilities remains in force.
+The academy's legal duties to make reasonable adjustments for students with special educational needs and / or disabilities remains in force.

-There should be a formal process for arranging, at short notice, suitable full time alternative education for students receiving a fixed term exclusion of over five school days.
-NB - where a student receives consecutive fixed term exclusions, the days are considered cumulatively and education must be arranged for the sixth school day onwards regardless of whether this is the result of one decision to exclude or multiple.
+There should be a formal process for arranging, at short notice, suitable full time alternative education for students receiving a suspension of over 5 school days.
+However, please note, where a student receives consecutive suspensions, the days are considered cumulatively and education must be arranged for the sixth day onwards regardless of whether this is the result of one decision to suspend or multiple.

-A fixed term exclusion can be for parts of the academy day, for example if a student's behaviour is disruptive at lunchtime they may be excluded from the premises for the duration of the lunchtime period, and the legal requirements for notification of other parties remains the same.
-Part day exclusions are counted as a half day when determining whether a governing board meeting should be triggered.
+A suspension can be for parts of the academy day, for example if a student's behaviour is disruptive at lunchtime they may be suspended from the premises for the duration of the lunchtime period, and the legal requirements for notification of other parties remains the same.
+Part day suspensions are counted as a half day when determining whether a pupil discipline committee should be triggered.

-Each academy should have a clear system for monitoring the 45 day fixed term exclusion rule, including fixed term exclusions received within that academic year from previous schools the student has attended.
+Each academy should have a clear system for monitoring the 45 days suspensions rule, including suspensions receiving with that academic year from previous schools the student has attended.

-- 6.2 A fixed term exclusion can provide a clear signal to a student that their behaviour has been unacceptable, but if this type of exclusion becomes a regular occurrence, the principal should consider whether exclusion alone is an effective sanction and whether other strategies need to be put in place. - 6.3 Following any fixed term exclusion, the academy will take reasonable steps to meet with families and student to ensure there is clarity around the reason for the action and to discuss the student's reintegration, including ongoing intervention and support.
-The meeting will be chaired by the Principal or, in their absence, another senior member of staff.
-Not being able to meet on the first school day following the exclusion cannot result in the exclusion being informally extended. - 6.4 Students returning from a fixed term exclusion, or after a period of being off-site e.g. following an off-site direction or reinstatement, there should be a plan in place for managing their future behaviour, possibly utilising some of the strategies set out in 4.2.
+A suspension can provide a clear signal to a student that their behaviour has been unacceptable, but if this type of suspension becomes a regular occurrence, the principal should consider whether suspension alone is an affective sanction and whether other strategies need to be put in place.

+Following a suspension, the academy will take reasonable steps to meet with families and students to ensure there is clarity around the reason for the action and to discuss the student's reintegration, including ongoing intervention and support.
+The meeting will be chaired by the principal or, in their absence, another senior member of staff.

+Students returning from a suspension, or after a period of being off-site, e.g. following an off-site direction or reinstatement, there should be a plan in place for managing their future behaviour, possibly utilising some of the strategies described in item 4.